Contents

 mod 🔝

 Modulo operation for signed or unsigned integers.
 For i64, only positive divisors are allowed.
 Fails on zero divisor.
 Overloads the corresponding operator.
-Here is an example:
+Example:

 print(1%2)